 However much you learn, you will forget it unless you hear, say, read and write it every day.

-For listening and reading, NHK News is the place to go.
-There’s new content every day, it’s well adapted for learning purposes, and it saves you time as you won’t have to read the news in your native language.
-Movies, j-dorama and anime are good ways to improve your listening skills, but not the most efficient by any means.
+For listening and reading, news sites are a good place to go.
+There’s new content every day, and it saves you time as you won’t have to read the news in your native language.
+Movies and youtube videos are also good ways to improve your listening skills.

 For speaking, your best bet is to Skype with a native, trying to use whatever you’ve learned that day.
 Friends and sweethearts are great for practice, but probably not ideal when you want to learn intensively and thus avoid wasting time on travel, greetings and pointless chit-chat.
-You can also join an online study group or pay for online classes (such as those at JOI) which will double as a way to learn new grammar.
+You can also join an online study group.

 Last but not least, if this guide is too intensive for you, or when you’re done with it and are ready to get back to a calmer methodology, be sure to check out LinguaLift, as well as my list of 100 alternative language learning resources.